pmrt/whatshidden/README.md

 - `unsafe_update.sh` will delete your changes to the files but not the gitignored files (like your chats, logs, etc.)
 - `update.sh` will try to pull changes from master, if you have changed a file it'll fail

-You'll need bash to run both scripts
+You'll need bash to run both scripts.

+As an alternative method to `update.sh` (e.g. for windows) you can type `git pull` and then `npm install` in your terminal.
+Just copy the commands in the scripts.

 # FAQ